vmware-samples/vmware-blockchain-samples/vmbc-ethereum/vmbc-deployment/vmbc-four-node-one-client-deployment-with-logging/README.md

 # VMBC Four Node One Client Sample Deployment With Logging
 This is a sample set of Helm charts for a four replica one client VMWare blockchain deployment on Kubernetes on choice of host on a single cluster only.
-Current sample has been tested with minikube with virtualbox driver as hosts.
+Current sample has been tested with minikube.
 Replica here refers to participants in consensus algorithm (concord-bft).
 Client here refers to clients to the blockchain network running ethrpc.

 ## Prerequisites
-Please follow information in [this page](./../README.md)
+Make sure that you implement all the required prerequisites.
+See [Deployment Prerequisites](./../README.md).

 ### ELK Setup